huhouhua/huhouhua/README.md

 My name is **Kevin Berger**

-- 🔭 I’m currently working on a cloud platform. (at present  closed source state)
+- 🔭 I’m currently working on a cloud platform. (currently in a just-started state)
 - 🌱 I’m currently learning technologies related to Cloud native.
 - 🖖 I’m an open source enthusiast and a DevOps architect
 - 🤔 I'm looking for someone  with experience in cloud platform development or kubernetes to build [Seacraft](https://github.com/seacraft).